The Best Project Cost Management Software for Your Small Business

 Want to keep better tabs on what your employees are doing at work?
 Hubstaff’s data will give you a glimpse of how your most productive employees spend their time.
 In addition, with Hubstaff, you can set budget limits based on time or cost.
 If a project’s budget is nearly at its limit, you’ll be notified so you can make adjustments.
 And to make sure the project stays on track, you can set weekly limits to prevent your team members from driving up project costs.

 Hubstaff’s pricing starts at just $7 per user per month.
 If you’re still unsure about the software, definitely take advantage of Hubstaff’s 14-day free trial.

 - Project screenshots

 One unique feature Trigger provides is the ability to add clients to dashboards.
 This allows clients to monitor progress on projects and tasks—and such openness can encourage trust between you and your customers.

-While Trigger’s free package can cover up to three team members, five projects, and five clients, their Standard package ($11 per user per month) and Premium package ($15 per user per month) can accommodate unlimited team members, projects, and clients.
+Trigger’s free package can cover up to three team members, five projects, and five clients.
+Its Standard package ($11 per user per month) and Premium package ($15 per user per month) can accommodate unlimited team members, projects, and clients.